soklet/soklet/README.md

   .shutdownTimeout(Duration.ofSeconds(5))
   // The biggest request we permit clients to make
   .maximumRequestSizeInBytes(1_024 * 1_024)
+  // The biggest request headers we permit clients to send
+  .maximumHeaderSizeInBytes(1_024 * 8)
   // Requests are read into a byte buffer of this size .socketReadBufferSizeInBytes(1_024 * 64)
   // The maximum number of pending connections on the socket (values < 1 use JVM platform default)